Who are your clients?

 I work with adults, including individuals and couples, who present with a range of concerns, people of diverse cultural backgrounds, religions, origins, lifestyles, interests and occupations.
 Although I find that there is much to learn about each person I meet and treat, I can say that common concerns among many people who call me are anxiety and depression, relationship, work and life transition concerns.
 I welcome people who are confronting specific issues as well as people who are questioning identity, life purpose, self development.

-Are you available during evenings?
+Are you available mornings and evenings, weekends?

 How often should I come to therapy?